external-secrets Wasn't Syncing from Azure Key Vault

 --scope /subscriptions/<sub>/resourceGroups/<rg>/providers/Microsoft.KeyVault/vaults/our-vault

-Why use external-secrets instead of mounting secrets directly?
+Why external-secrets instead of mounting secrets directly?

 CSI driver approach: